 Courses and Completion Requirements

 The most updated course listing, course descriptions, and degree requirements can be found in the University Bulletin.

 Please note, students are strongly advised to complete calculus before beginning the program and to review pre-calculus coursework.

 To be in good academic standing and continue in the program, students must complete all courses with a B- or above.

 Brandeis has a linkage program with The George Washington University School of Medicine.
 Students must have a 3.6 undergraduate GPA and a 3.5 post-bac GPA to be considered for this program.

-Post-bac premedical students in Track One and Track Two may apply, if eligible, in the fall of their second year.
+Post-bac premedical students in the Career-Changer track may apply, if eligible, in the fall of their second year.

 Conditional acceptances are finalized after the MCAT score has been submitted to GW.
 If final acceptance is granted, the student would start in the following fall.
 Applying through the linkage program reduces the stress and expense of applying through the traditional application process.

-PLEASE NOTE: Students entering Track Three: Finisher Track will not be eligible for the linkage program.
+PLEASE NOTE: Students entering the Finisher Track are not eligible for the linkage program.

 We encourage you to explore one of the program’s greatest assets through our faculty pages.
 Learn more about the people who will help guide you along your path in our Faculty Guide.